aajanki/yle-dl/README.md

 latest development version from the project homepage at http://rtmpdump.mplayerhq.hu/), python (2.6 or newer) and pycrypto.
 Either AdobeHDS.php or youtube-dl (the Python 2 module) is required to download videos from Yle Areena.
-AdobeHDS.php additionally requires php interpreter and the following php extensions: bcmath, curl, mcrypt and SimpleXML.
+AdobeHDS.php additionally requires a PHP interpreter and the following PHP extensions: bcmath, curl, mcrypt and SimpleXML.

-On Debian the required packages can be installed either
+On Debian, the required packages can be installed either

-* by `apt-get install rtmpdump python python-crypto php5-cli php5-curl php5-mcrypt`
+* by `apt-get install rtmpdump python python-crypto php5-cli php5-curl php5-mcrypt` if you want to use AdobeHDS.php

-* or by `apt-get install rtmpdump python python-crypto youtube-dl`
+* or by `apt-get install rtmpdump python python-crypto youtube-dl` if you want to use youtube-dl

-On OS X install rtmpdump with homebrew: `brew install --HEAD rtmpdump` and pycrypto with pip: `pip install -r requirements.txt`
+On OS X, install rtmpdump with homebrew: `brew install --HEAD rtmpdump` and pycrypto with pip: `pip install -r requirements.txt`

 To install yle-dl run: